What’s the cost of living in London?

 We strongly advise you to make sure that you are covered by an insurance policy against damage, loss or theft of your personal possessions.
 Insurance is not expensive and it is far better to insure your belongings in the first place, rather than find that you can’t afford to replace them if they are lost, stolen or damaged.As an international student, it is unlikely you will be covered by your parents’ insurance so you would need to take out your own policy.

 If you rent a room in Queen Mary residences, the possessions in your room are automatically insured through Endsleigh insurance up to the value of £4000, but there are specific limits for certain items.
 This information is in the Residents Handbook.

 Check the policy wording carefully as you may need to take out extra cover if the basic package will not cover the replacement costs of all your belongings.

-If you are not living in QMUL residences, you are advised to take out your own insurance policy.
+If you are not living in Queen Mary residences, you are advised to take out your own insurance policy.
 Endsleigh Insurance Company has policies specifically designed for students.
 E&L is another company which offers insurance for students.

-QMUL Residents Handbook explains that QMUL university residences have wifi included in the price of your rent except for the Varden Street family flats where you can set up a private wireless connection.
+Queen Mary Residents Handbook explains that Queen Mary university residences have wifi included in the price of your rent except for the Varden Street family flats where you can set up a private wireless connection.

 Privately Rented Accommodation

 Unless your landlord has included broadband in your rent, you will need to pay for this.
-You might find it helpful to read the Advice and Counselling Service online information about getting the right student broadband package.
-There are also many comparison websites you could check.
+There are also many comparison websites you could check such as Moneysavingexpert.com.